Sydney Gardens: Garden structures

 Sketch of the Fancy Fair at Sydney Gardens, Bath, for the Relief of Distressed Seamen.
 Painted around 1836 by an unknown artist.

 The 12 m high Minerva's Temple was built in 1911 for the Festival of Empire at The Crystal Palace.
 It was then moved to Sydney Gardens.
 The front of the building has four fluted Corinthian columns.
 The pavilion was originally a gardener's cottage or lodge when it was built around 1840, it was later used as a cloakroom.
 The loggia was built in the 18th century but reduced in size in the 20th.

 The Kennet & Avon Canal passes through the gardens via two short tunnels and under two cast iron footbridges dating from 1800.
 Cleveland Tunnel is 173 ft long and runs under Cleveland House, the former headquarters of the Kennet & Avon Canal Company and now a Grade II* listed building.
-A trap-door in the tunnel roof was used to pass paperwork between clerks above and bargees below.
+A trap-door in the tunnel roof exists which connects to the house above.
+A common (but false) assumption is that this was for paperwork to be passed from the canal company offices to the barges.
+It is more likely that the hatch was a refuse chute.
 The iron footbridge over the canal was designed by John Rennie and built in 1800 using metalwork from the Coalbrookdale Foundry.

 There are also foot and road bridges over the railway which were designed by Isambard Kingdom Brunel and built in 1840, as were the retaining walls.
 Even the cast iron public conveniences built in 1910, are listed buildings.